rdbreak/rhcsa8env/README.md

 ##### Also, install the Virtualbox extension pack below
 - [Install the Virtual Box Extension Pack](https://www.virtualbox.org/wiki/Downloads)

 ##### Once the above software is installed.
-Do the following if you're running the environment on Mac:
+Do the following if you're running the environment on Linux:
 1. Create a separate `~/bin` directory and `cd` to it.
 (The directory doesn't have to be ~/bin, it can be anything you want.)
 2. Clone the environment repo to it with `git clone https://github.com/rdbreak/rhcsa8env.git`
 3. Change to the `rhcsa8env` directory that is now in your `~/bin` directory.